eigentaylor/eigentaylor.github.io/_previews/2026-04-11-why-condorcet.md

 When I was in grad school, I had a friend who was vegan, and he convinced me to give Veg n' Go a try.
 I was skeptical at first, but I loved it!
 It may not be my *first* choice on any given day, but I was always perfectly happy to eat there, despite not being a vegan myself.
 Its proximity to our office combined with the fact my friend was a vegan made it a great compromise that we went to regularly.

 If both pizza lovers find Veg n' Go to be 99% as good as Pizza Palace, then Veg n' Go is a choice that literally 100% of voters would be content with, while Pizza Palace would result in the minority being unable to eat anything at all.
-How is that not a compromise?
+Which of these sounds like a compromise to you?

 This example highlights my major issue with the Condorcet criterion.